- 1 What Causes Hip Flexor Tightness?

 This can lead to an increased range of motion around your joint, making it more flexible and more importantly; improving circulation.

 Having a stable core is important for your overall health in more ways than you might imagine!

 These exercises target all of your muscles in your core by utilizing movements that activate every part in 3 dimensions.

 By strengthening your core muscles, you will find that many of your connecting joints become more supple and easier to move.

 This type of exercise targets the actual range of motion of your joints which helps to improve their function.

-As a result of our modern, sedentary lifestyle that usually involves sitting behind a desk or starting at a phone all day, we have developed some bad posture habits.
+As a result of our modern, sedentary lifestyle that usually involves sitting behind a desk or staring at a phone all day, we have developed some bad posture habits.

 This can cause a whole range of issues with our bodies.
-In fact just looking at some Forward Head Posture symptoms shows us how our spinal health is such an massive factor in determining how healthy we are.
+In fact, just looking at some Forward Head Posture symptoms shows us how our spinal health is such a massive factor in determining how healthy we are.